-Michael N. Norred, Director of Strategic Planning and Resource Development since December 2017, and in similar roles from 2007 to 2013, including as a consultant from 2007 to 2010.
+Michael N. Norred, Director of Strategic Planning and Resource Development since December 2017, and in similar and consultative roles from 2007 to 2013.
 He designed and led the effort to analyze and incorporate an unprecedented amount of historical and modern data into a comprehensive geologic database of the Comstock District.
 He implemented QA/QC protocols and procedures, trained and coordinated geologic staff, and maintained the database updated through five years of field work and drilling, including over 400,000 feet of additional drill results.
-Mr. Norred brings over 40 years of experience in resource modeling, open pit mine design, geological database management and software development.
+Mr. Norred brings over 40 years of experience in resource modeling, surface mine design, geological database management and software development.
 His geological modeling experience includes precious metals, base metals, industrial minerals, coal, oil and gas.